← Back to Blog

 HECS Debt Repayment Thresholds 2025-26 Explained

-If you have a HECS or HELP debt, your repayments are based on your repayment income and the HECS repayment threshold 2025 set by the government.
-Once your income is above the lowest threshold for the 2025-26 year, you pay a percentage of your repayment income toward your debt.
-The percentage increases as your income rises.
+If you have a HECS or HELP debt, your repayments are based on your repayment income and the 2025-26 threshold set by the government.
+Once your income is above $67,000, Australia's marginal HECS system kicks in — you pay only on income above each threshold, not your whole income.
 This guide explains how the HECS repayment threshold 2025 and the repayment rates work, and how to estimate what will be withheld from your pay.
 You can also use our free HECS debt calculator to see your estimated repayments at different income levels.

 What is repayment income?